algosup/2023-2024-project-4-sportshield-team-3/Docs/Specifications/Technical-Specifications.md

 ### 2.2.2 - Formatting Conventions

-Formatting conventions are important to keep a clear, concise and readable code, our project will follow the following formatting conventions:
+Formatting conventions are important to keep clear, concise, and readable code, our project will follow the following formatting conventions:

 #### 2.2.2.1 - Indentation